ImMamey/python-personal-cloud-ftp/README.md

 ## Description
- A small and lightweight local-network based file storage server (Google Drive-like) made with python3, pyQT5, pyftplib, and Docker (Optional, can run without docker).
+ A small and lightweight local-network based file storage server (Google Drive-like) made with python3, pyQT5, and pyftplib.

 ---